shettman/Tableau-Assignment---Citi-Bike-Analytics/README.md

 ![](image/6.PNG)
 ![](image/7.PNG)

-The maps show that Jersey City is a popular start and end destination, commuters park the bikes at the train station; Grove Path Station in Jersey City being the most popular start and end destinations.
-The commuters are taking the train into NYC for work and then retruning back home to Jersey City and then taking bikes to ride back home.
+The maps show that Jersey City is a popular start and end destination, commuters park the bikes at the train station; Grove Path Station in Jersey City being the most popular start and end destination.
+The commuters are taking the train into NYC for work and then returning back to Jersey City and then take bikes to ride back home.
 ________________________________________________________________________________________________________________________________________